KalebWithAK/SoftwareEngineeringFinalProject/README.md

 MYSQL_DB_PASSWORD=password for mysql server MYSQL_DB_NAME=name of database for the blog
 ```
+Now, to set up the tables, run the following SQL commands in your MySQL database:
+* TODO

 Finally, running `node server` will start the server.
 The server will be hosted on port `3001` (the ip and port will be printed to the console)

 ### Dependencies